EveryOneIsGross/defaultmodeAGENT/readme.md

-defaultMODE is a Discord framework for running persistent, self-aware agents.
-Unlike traditional Discord bots, our defaultMODE framework maintains a continuously updating memory index—similar to the human brain's Default Mode Network—which allows the agents to generate reflective background thoughts and maintain context over long periods.
+defaultMODE is a Discord framework for running persistent, self-aware co-operative agents.
+Unlike traditional Discord bots, the defaultMODE framework maintains a continuously updating memory index—similar to the human brain's Default Mode Network—which allows the agents to generate reflective background thoughts and maintain context over long periods.
 Continually compressing, expanding and pruning to maintain a homeostatic representation of their own sense of self.

 The framework integrates with several language model APIs (including OpenAI, Anthropic, Ollama, and vLLM) to process both text and image inputs.
 It also enables multi-agent interactions through Discord's mention system, allowing agents to communicate, collaborate, and scheme together.
 This design simulates a collective consciousness where agents not only retain memories and conversational context but also engage in ongoing, dynamic interactions, much like human thought processes and social exchanges.